Alim0901/OrangeHrmUI-Automation/README.md

 -  Right-click anywhere inside a .feature file in IntelliJ and select "Run" to execute just that scenario or feature.
 2. **Using Tags via the Test Runner class**
 - Scenarios can be grouped and executed using tags like @smoke, @regression, etc.
-- The @CucumberOptions in TestSuite.java handles tag-based execution.
+- The @CucumberOptions in runner.TestSuite.java handles tag-based execution.

 ## 📄 Reports